brianfulle/brianfulle.github.io/index.md

 _**[FinTech Capstone Project Spring 2025](/pdf/stablecoin_report.pdf)**_

-This repott explores how Google could integrate stablecoins - blockchain-based digital currencies pegged to fiat (typically USD) - into its payment infrastructure.
+This report explores how Google could integrate stablecoins - blockchain-based digital currencies pegged to fiat (typically USD) - into its payment infrastructure.
 It evaluates stablecoin use cases across Google's operations, such as:
   - Consumer transactions, including YoutubeTV and Google Play;
   - B2B transactions, like merchant payouts and supplier settlemtns;
   - Treasury management, enabling faster and cheaper global fund movements;
-  - Digital wallets, such as Google Pay, for peer-to-peer and retail payments'
+  - Digital wallets, such as Google Pay, for peer-to-peer and retail payments;

 <img src="images/stablecoin_picture.png"/>